Postpartum Periods: What to Expect (After You’ve Expected)

 If 100% of your baby’s diet is your milk—not formula or solid foods—and you’re nursing during the day as well as at night, in theory, you won’t menstruate again until you stop exclusively breastfeeding, or start breastfeeding less often.

-But in practice, it doesn’t always work out this way.
+But in practice, it doesn’t always work out that way.
 A round-the-clock nursing schedule may not be necessary if your baby is sleeping longer through the night.
 But when you start skipping the nighttime feeds, the half-day break in nursing could be enough to turn period hormones back on and cause spotting—sometimes even a full-blown period.1

 In one study, a third of new moms menstruated at least once while exclusively breastfeeding.
 But of the moms who did, their cycles were longer (average 37 days compared to the usual 28).
 Cycles got shorter over time, but didn’t become regular again until they stopped breastfeeding completely.2